Professor Alan Marcus

 Conference deviser and chair of the organizing committee of the Visualizing the City conference in 2005, which featured 180 speakers.

-Alan Marcus is originator and coordinator of The Director's Cut devised in 2007, a public talks series organised in collaboration with the University's External Affairs team that features leading and innovative filmmakers, broadcasters and visual artists.
+Originator and coordinator of The Director's Cut devised in 2007, a public talks series organised in collaboration with the University's External Affairs team that features leading and innovative filmmakers, broadcasters and visual artists.
 The series has presented over 50 main events and masterclasses attended by students, staff and members of the public.
 It has received wide spread press coverage, a number of its episodes have been broadcast on BBC Radio Scotland and most of the series is archived on The Director's Cut website as webcasts or podcasts.
 The Director's Cut follows on from the Visual Dialogues series developed with Prof. Paul Henley at the University of Manchester (2003-6).
 Events from the two series include:

 The director of one of the most acclaimed movies of 2018, Stan & Ollie, starring Steve Coogan and John C. Reilly, is a University of Aberdeen graduate.
 Jon Baird discusses breaking into the film industry and how growing up in Aberdeenshire contributed to the stories he developed into award-winning feature films, including: Filth(2013), a provocative black comedy crime film based on the novel by Irvine Welsh, and Cass (2008), a crime drama set in the world of football hooliganism.
 Baird will also discuss working with Academy Award-winners Danny Boyle on Babylon (2014) and Martin Scorsese on Vinyl (2015).
 Event Details.
 Additional Masterclass Session.